Identifying Australian sawflies

 Fig. 3 - segments of the hind tarsus in the same specimen

-Different naming systems - some of which are shown below - have been used for the wing veins and cells of sawflies over the years.
+Different naming systems - some of which are shown in this table - have been used for the wing veins and cells of sawflies over the years.

 Fig. 5 - Sex and species differences in antennal structure.
 Lophyrotoma interrupta like other species in the subfamily Pterygophorinae has pectinated antennae.
 The pectens are much longer in the male than the female (compare A and B).
 Members of the subfamily Perginae, such as the female Pseudoperga ferruginea in C, have simple antennae, lacking pectens and with fewer segments.
 The last segment is often expanded to form a club in these sawflies.
 The total number of antennal segments - the number of repeating units in the flagellum plus the pedicel and the scape/funicle - is often given in species descriptions.